-Koon, the third burst of the series was detonated at Bikini at 1820 GCT, April 6, 1954, but cloudy conditions prevented accurate observations of the character of the cloud.

-The winds were easterly to 5,000 feet, light southerly above to about 30,000 feet, becoming westerly about 30-40 knots to the tropopause.
+Koon, the third burst of the series, was, by far, the least powerful device tested, with a yield of 110 KT.
+It was detonated at Bikini &t 1820 GCT, April 6, 1954, but cloudy conditions prevented accurate observations of the character of the cloud.
+Presumably, the top of the mushroom was at, or slightly above, the tropopause. which was at 53,000 feet.
+The winds were easterly to 5,000 feet. light southerly above to about 30,000 feet, becoming westerly about 30-40 knots to the tropopause.
 Because of large amounts of fallout from the second burst, which occurred eleven days earlier, it was impossible to trace the history of the debris from Koon.
 According to the meteorological trajectories (Figure 2.4), the lowest layers moved westward, the mid-tropospheric portion milled about to the north of the Marshalls for many days and the upper portion moved eastward, remaining south of the Hawaiian Islands, reaching the southwestern states on April 13.
 No fallout station reported debris which can be definitely assigned to this burst, although it is likely that some of the activity assigned to Romeo is a mixture of debris from the two bursts.
 No fallout has been assigned to Koon in this report.